brodjj/brodjj.github.io/_posts/2026-03-02-what-im-teaching-my-kids.md

 ### Why it matters

-Before everyone gets comfortable outsourcing all writing to AI, consider this: the quality of what AI produces is almost entirely dependent on the quality of what you put in.
+Before everyone gets comfortable outsourcing all writing to AI, consider this:

+> The quality of what AI produces is almost entirely dependent on the quality of what you put in.
 Garbage in, garbage out.
+{: .prompt-info }

-A principle that predates AI by several decades and applies with equal force to job applications, text messages, and (as several unfortunate American lawyers recently discovered) court filings.
+This principle predates AI by several decades and applies with equal force to job applications, text messages, and trying to appeal speeding tickets.

 A kid who can read well, write clearly, and do mental arithmetic without reaching for a calculator is a kid who can give precise instructions, spot when something's wrong, and make themselves understood under pressure.
 In a world where AI is doing a lot of the writing, the person who writes the best brief, prompt, or specification wins.
 That skill starts with being able to write a decent sentence, which starts earlier than you'd think.